FierReboro/fierDFhack_scripts/README.md

 args:
 --menu:
 	help -- shows this dialog
-	refs -- list reference id of all creatures
+	refs -- list reference number of all creatures
 	show -- show all nicknames of pets and livestocks
 	rset -- removes all nicknames of pets and livestocks(does not affect game-generated firstname or lastname)